Download document: Report exec summary for local suicide prevention plans

-We’re working with governments across the UK and the Republic of Ireland.
+We’re working with governments across the UK and Ireland.

 Government plans for suicide prevention exist at local and national level.

-Currently, every nation in the UK, and the Republic of Ireland, has a strategy for suicide prevention.
+Currently, every nation in the UK, and Ireland, has a strategy for suicide prevention.
 We’re working with their governments to make sure these plans are as effective and ambitious as possible.

 Nearly every local area in England now has a suicide prevention plan in place.